FIRST Championship: FRC World Championship

 In 2022 with the return to a single championship event FRC teams were divided into the 6 Houston divisions seen through the 2019 championship.
 In 2023 2 additional divisions, Johnson and Milstein, were added to the 6 from 2022 bringing the total to 8 FRC divisions.

 There are many awards that are presented to FRC teams at the Championship.
 These awards include the Engineering Inspiration Award, the Industrial Design Award, the Gracious Professionalism Award, the Entrepreneurship Award, the Industrial Safety Award, the Rookie All-Star Award, the Rookie Inspiration Award, the Woodie Flowers Award, and the Dean's List Award.
 The most prestigious award is the Impact Award (previously called the Chairman's Award), which recognizes the team that best represents a model for other teams to emulate both on and off the field.

+2012 Einstein Field Interference Incident

+On the 2012 Einstein field, multiple robots lost wireless connection and communication, resulting in an inability to respond to commands.
+Given that 8 of the 12 teams in the finals were affected, FIRST launched an investigation into the root causes of the incident.
+Representatives from all 12 of the teams accepted an invitation to visit the FIRST headquarters for participation in further testing.
+According to the president of FIRST at the time, Jon Dudas, there was an intentional act of interference by an FRC team member who was not a part of the winning alliance.
+The report from FIRST indicated that there were multiple causes in addition to intentional interference that could have resulted in the incident, such as troubleshooting failures, radio power supply, sensors, wiring, and software malfunctions.